ksakhtar17/Alien-Invasion/README.md

 - Pause and Resume: Pause the game using the Escape key and resume where you left off.
 - Ship Movement: Control the ship with arrow keys to move left and right.
 - Shooting Mechanism: Fire bullets to shoot down aliens.
-- High Score Tracking: Your highest score is saved and displayed, ensuring that your best achievements are remembered.
 - Play Button: Start a new game with a click of a play button on the start screen.
+- High Score Tracking:Your highest score is automatically saved in a file named high_score.txt.
+The game will display the highest score at the top of the screen during gameplay.

 ## Installation:
 - Python 3